StewAlexander-com/NetVendor/README.md

   - SIEM export: ~500 bytes per device (JSONL format)
 - **Multiple runs**: Output files are overwritten by default.
 Previous outputs are not preserved unless manually backed up.
 - **History directory**: When using `NetVendor.py` with `--history-dir`, timestamped copies of `vendor_summary.txt` and companion `.metadata.json` files are stored there.
 The `vendor_drift.csv` is created when `--analyze-drift` is enabled.
+- **SIEM export directory**: When using `--siem-export`, both `netvendor_siem.csv` and `netvendor_siem.json` are created in the `output/siem/` directory.
+Each file contains one record per device with all required fields for SIEM correlation.
+The `siem/` directory is automatically created if it doesn't exist.

 ### Error Handling